Shyama Sharma: Early life

-She was born on March 25, 1947, in Village Saroga-Tikkar of Sirmaur.
-Her father, Pt.
-Durga Dutt, was the Landlord of erstwhile Sirmur State and was given the title of 'Rayees-e-aazam' by Maharaja of Sirmur.
+She was born on 25 March 1946, in Village Saroga-Tikkar of Sirmaur.
 Shyama Sharma completed her Primary and Secondary Education from Rajmata Mandalsa Devi Kanya Vidyalaya (Government Girls School Nahan) and completed her LL.B. from DAV College Dehradun, Masters in Political Science from Allahabad University, Masters in Sociology from Agra University.
 After completing her education she started her career as an Advocate in District and Session Court Nahan.